javaGhost1/structured-C/Grading system/README.md

 # Student Result Manager (C Project)

 ## Description
 Ever find keeping track of school work problematic.
 We'll I do too, when are the classes, their venues, assignments not to forget deadlines and grades.
-This is a grading systems a a small part on a bigger projects, that intends to solve majority of the issues.
+This is a grading systems a small part on a bigger projects, that intends to solve majority of the issues.

 # 🧮 Student Result Manager (C Project)